 Therefore, the government is gradually seeking to establish its presence outside the capital.
 National capacities remain very weak and social services available to the population are limited.
 The government’s involvement in the humanitarian response is also limited and there is no public condemnation of violence and security incidents against humanitarian organizations.

 - 4.6 million inhabitants

 - 188th out of 189 on the Human Development Index

 opened in 2006

-Our teams are rehabilitating water and sanitation infrastructures, while training water management committees in order to safeguard their futures.
-Our hygiene and water point use awareness campaigns are helping to tackle the severe pressure exerted by massive population influxes.
-SOLIDARITÉS INTERNATIONAL provides both families and farmers with drinking water, repairing some defective wells and transporting this water back to where it is needed and storing it, helping to improve food security.
+Our teams rehabilitate water and sanitation infrastructure, while training water management committees to ensure its sustainability.
+Our hygiene and water point awareness campaigns help to cope with the high pressure of the massive influx of people.
+SOLIDARITÉS INTERNATIONAL provides drinking water to families, but also to farmers, by repairing defective boreholes and transporting and storing water to their lands, helping to improve food security.

 Food security and water access

 – Food assistance (distribution of kits, money transfers)